parkbytes/get0003coursera/README.md

 * call the function run()
 * when prompted, confirm (y/n) to question on working directory check
 * wait for script execution to complete... progress messages are displayed.
-* verify 'tidyDataset.txt" in working directory when complete
+* verify `tidyDataset.txt` in working directory when complete
 ```
   source "run_analysis.R"
   run()